activist-org/activist/STYLEGUIDE.md

 Localization keys should be defined based on their component or page within the platform and the content that they refer to (`CONTENT_REFERENCE` below).
 Please use the following rules as a guide if you find yourself needing to create new localization keys:

-- Separate directories by `.` and CamelCase file name words by `-` in keys
+- Separate directories and references by `.` and CamelCase file name words by `-` in keys
   - Ex: `"components.search-bar.CONTENT_REFERENCE"` for the `SearchBar` component
 - If the localization key is being passed to a component prop, include it in the content reference
   - Ex: `"components.topic-marker.topic.CONTENT_REFERENCE"` for passing a localized `topic` prop to the `TopicMarker` component